 GSD campus buildings reopened to Harvard University ID holders beginning August 16, 2021.
 The health, safety, and well-being of our community, on and off campus, is our top priority.
 We are committed to maintaining an excellent quality of education through this unprecedented situation.

-The goal is to return to “normal” instruction for the fall 2021 semester.
-We are planning for a primarily in-person semester, while factoring in public health and space restrictions, as well as federal and state government and University guidance.
+The goal was to return to “normal” instruction for the fall 2021 semester.
+For spring 2022 we are planning for a primarily in-person semester, while factoring in public health and space restrictions, as well as federal and state government and University guidance.
 The school is developing contingency plans should fully in-person instruction become inadvisable.
-Please see the 2021-2022 Academic Year Planning Page for the latest school and University-wide updates in preparation for the start of the year.
+Please see the 2021-2022 Academic Year Planning Page for the latest school and University-wide updates in preparation for the continuation of the year.

 All GSD faculty, researchers, staff, and students are required to be vaccinated against COVID-19, and Harvard University Health Services (HUHS) continues to be available to administer the vaccine to members of the Harvard community.
 Please visit the University’s vaccine webpage for more information.

 COVID testing will remain a part of the University’s ongoing efforts to track and limit the coronavirus within our community.
 All University affiliates who are authorized to be on campus are required to be tested at their assigned cadence.
 Please refer to the University’s testing & tracing page for information on the latest cadences for the Harvard community members who will be on campus.